vidtec/rtp-packet/README.md

-## Usage
+## Usage - RTP

-This section describes how to use the library.

-All packet creation and reading under goes complete validation.
+All packet creation and reading undergoes complete validation.
 It is not possible to create an RTP packet that is not valid according to spec.

 ## Creating RDP Packets